Child Development (M.S.) Program Application

 Request that your official transcripts be sent to SDSU, following instructions on our Submit Test Scores and Transcripts page.

-Please gather the items below and have them ready to upload:
+Please gather the required items below and have them ready to upload to the Program application:

 Please download and complete this Language Background form (PDF) with your application.